AdaCore/training_material/courses/ada_essentials/130_program_structure/04-hierarchical_library_units.rst

 Hierarchical Visibility
 -------------------------

-* Children can see ancestors' visible and private parts
+* Children can see ancestors' visible and private sections

   - All the way up to the root library unit